rbishop/rbishop.github.io/_posts/2014-02-12-avoid-whitespace-shame-git-stripspace.markdown

 We've all been there before.
 You finish up the latest and greatest feature, or better yet, refactoring, and open up the pull request for everyone to marvel at your latest work of art.
-Unsurprisingly to you, you receive a bunch of notifications five minutes later.
+Unsurprisingly to you, a bunch of notifications roll in five minutes later.
 Being the amazing developer that you are, you expect these to be high fives and thumbs ups about how great you are.
 Unfortunately for you, these notifications are about *whitespace*.